Chirantana-g-156/Docker-Zero-to-Hero/README.md

 ## Why are containers light weight ?

 Containers are lightweight because they use a technology called containerization, which allows them to share the host operating system's kernel and libraries, while still providing isolation for the application and its dependencies (as there is a need for security,id both App A and B are usinf the kernel as whole, the hacker working on App A can get into App B) .
 This results in a smaller footprint compared to traditional virtual machines, as the containers do not need to include a full operating system.
-Additionally, Docker containers are designed to be minimal, only including what is necessary for the application to run, further reducing their size.
+Additionally, Docker containers are designed to be minimal, only including what is necessary for the application to run, further reducing their size. [they don't have the complete OS, it's partial for reasons like as isolation has to be done for security reasons]

 Let's try to understand this with an example: